 The second step is to assess the damages and losses across the identified priority economic sectors.
-The losses take into consideration the changes in economic flows into the sectors because of the conflict, that occur until complete economic recovery and reconstruction is achieved.
+The losses take into consideration the changes in economic flows into the sectors because of the war, that occur until complete economic recovery and reconstruction is achieved.
 The third step involves the estimation of both damages and losses, as well as the qualitative impacts.
-The sector specified recovery needs are established which includes the cost of reconstruction of the destroyed assets.
+The sector-specified recovery needs are established which includes the cost of reconstruction of the destroyed assets.
 The suggested sectoral priority interventions are then sequenced which includes the provision of services, improved specifications, and risk reduction measures.
-Estimates are made on a few other cross-cutting critical issues66 as well, such as:

-A two-tiered hybrid approach typically drives data collection, relying on both ground-based and remote-based data
+Estimates are made on a few other cross-cutting critical issues 67 as well, such as: Approximate Increasing the Extent of Extent of Prioritization of productivity time to reach damages to infrastructural reconstruction pre-war GDP levels of the major industries efforts damage level nation A two-tiered hybrid approach typically drives data collection, relying on both ground-based and remote-based data

 The data collection to a large extent depends on satellite imagery, supported by social media analytics and ground spot checks.
 However, the imagery usually lacks detail and finesse as it is strictly limited to what appears in the imagery frame.
 To add to this, security challenges on the ground also make it difficult for the damage assessment team to interact directly with the Government stakeholders, resulting in significant data collection delays.
-66 Categorized by KPMG Global Services
+67 Categorized by KPMG Global Services

 The data collected forms the cornerstone for the preparation of a needs and damages assessment.
 The assessment is then utilized to calculate the cost of recovery so that funds can be appropriately allocated to ensure faster and smoother recovery.
-The importance of damage assessment efforts can be further exemplified by looking into the wars in Syria and Kosovo.

-5.1.1 Syria's remote-based damage assessment67 The ongoing Syrian Civil war since more than 7 years has left entire the Syrian cities in rubble.
+The importance of damage assessment efforts can be further exemplified by analysing similar efforts in the aftermath of the wars in Syria and Kosovo.
+5.1.1 Syria's remote-based damage assessment68 The ongoing Syrian Civil war over the past seven years has left entire the Syrian cities in rubble.
 Syria's Damage Assessment (DA) project was initiated to provide adequate relief to the regions based on the key analysis drawn from the assessment by the Syria Information and Research Initiative (SIRI) of the World Bank Group.
 The assessment was conducted in three phases, and covered six governorate capitals - Aleppo, Idlib, Dar'a, Hama, Homs, and Latakia.
-The objective was to provide information on the effects of the current crisis on population, physical infrastructure, and quality of service delivery in those cities.
+The objective was to provide information on the effects of the current crisis on population, physical infrastructure, and quality of service delivery in these cities.
 The rationale behind selecting the six cities was largely based on population size and one or more of the following criteria: